rahatmulla/AirBnb/README.md

 Host Behavior: Some hosts manage multiple listings, indicating professional hosting activity.

-✅ Takeaway: The analysis provides a clear understanding of New York Airbnb trends, helping guests make informed choices and hosts optimize pricing and availability.
+Conclusion: The analysis provides a clear understanding of New York Airbnb trends, helping guests make informed choices and hosts optimize pricing and availability.